 Main walls

 Repair category 2

-Notes The rendering of outer walls is damaged in places and can be repaired or replaced by a competent local builder.
+Notes Damaged/cracking is noted to the render and open pointing evident to the brickwork of external walls.
+This can be repaired or replaced by a competent local builder.

-Windows, external doors and joinery Repair category 2 Notes Some of the window units and the external doors are of an older design and wear and tear is noted.
-Repair/replacement in the short to medium term should be anticipated.
+Windows, external doors and joinery

+Repair category 2

+Notes The window units and external doors are of an older design and wear and tear is noted, some units having failed resulting in misting between the panes of glass.
+Repair/replacement in the short to medium term is anticipated.
 The seals to older double glazed units often fail resulting in condensation between the panes of glass.
 Failed sealed units can go undetected in certain weather/daylighting conditions and such failings are not considered to be significant because the window remains functional albeit not as double glazing.
 This can occur without warning and may only be seen in certain weather conditions.
-Staining is noted to the fascia/soffit boards.

 External decorations

-Repair category -
+Repair category 1

-Notes None.
+Notes No significant defects evident.